What is ARCP?

 ii.
 View the draft / completed ARCP outcome form - select the "Outcome form (F[1/2])" link in the "ARCP settings" column (panel chairs can edit the outcome form from here)

 iii.
-View the foundation doctor's portfolio - select the orange "Portfolio" button in the "Portfolio column
+View the foundation doctor's portfolio - select the orange "Portfolio" button in the "Portfolio" column (further information in the ARCP reviewer quick-guide)

 6. Once you have selected the "Portfolio" button, you will see the foundation doctor's portfolio "Overview" page.
 From here you can review their portfolio.